Ciphey/Ciphey/ciphey/basemods/Searchers/atar.md

 class Node:
     """
-    A node has a value assiocated with it
+    A node has a value associated with it
     Calculated from the heuristic
     """